dotnet/docs/docs/core/tools/dotnet-publish.md

 `-r|--runtime <RUNTIME_IDENTIFIER>`

 Publishes the application for a given runtime.
 This is used when creating a [self-contained deployment](../deploying/index.md#self-contained-deployments-scd).
 For a list of Runtime Identifiers (RIDs) you can use, see the [RID catalog](../../rid-catalog.md).
-Default is to publish a [framework-dependented app](../deploying/index.md#framework-dependent-deployments-fdd).
+Default is to publish a [framework-dependent app](../deploying/index.md#framework-dependent-deployments-fdd).

 `-o|--output <OUTPUT_PATH>`

 Specify the path where to place the directory.
 If not specified, it will default to *_./bin/[configuration]/[framework]/_* for portable applications or *_./bin/[configuration]/[framework]/[runtime]_* for self-contained deployments.

+`-c|--configuration {Debug|Release}`

+Configuration to use when building the project.
+The default value is `Debug`.

-`--version-suffix [VERSION_SUFFIX]`
+`--version-suffix <VERSION_SUFFIX>`

 Defines what `*` should be replaced with in the version field in the project file.

-`-c|--configuration [Debug|Release]`

-Configuration to use when publishing.
-The default value is `Debug`.

 `-v|--verbosity <LEVEL>`